sequentech/documentation/docs/deployment/browsers-and-cookies.md

 ## 1. Supported browsers

-The nVotes web interface should work correctly on any modern browser.
-It's always recommended to use the most updated version of your favourite browser to have more security, but the interface can work on older version if it's needed.
+The web interface should work correctly on any modern browser.
+It's always recommended to use the most updated version of your favourite browser to have more security, but the interface can work on older versions if required.

-The interface has been tested with the following browsers, so it's certified that it works on this versions and newers:
+The interface has been tested with the following browsers version and newer:

  * Mozilla Firefox 36
  * Google Chrome 50